-Due to investment losses in most major asset classes the Plan experienced a decrease in its investment portfolio for the year ending December 31, 2022.
+Due to investment gains in most major asset classes the Plan experienced an increase in its investment portfolio for the year ending December 31, 2023.
 Management believes the Plan remains well funded and able to meet its obligations.
 As plan sponsor, the Massachusetts Port Authority bears the investment risk.
 When plan net position declines, the plan sponsor is statutorily obligated to offset the losses by funding the Plan's actuarially determined annual assessment.